ErfanRht/fake-persian-name/README.md

 ## Author

-This Flutter package is developed by [Erfan Rahmati](https://github.com/ErfanRht).
+This Python library is developed by [Erfan Rahmati](https://github.com/ErfanRht).